chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 ## Example 2: Multi-Stage Build for Ruby Application Runtime

-To demonstrate how to containerize a more complex application that requires the installation of third party dependencies, we'll create a second demo that uses a Docker multi-stage build combining a development image to build the application and a distroless image to run it.
+To demonstrate how to containerize a more complex application that requires the installation of third party dependencies, we'll create a second demo that uses a [Docker multi-stage build](https://docs.docker.com/build/building/multi-stage/), which will combine the `cgr.dev/chainguard/ruby:latest-dev` development image to build the application and the `cgr.dev/chainguard/ruby:latest` distroless image to run it.

 This demo will use the [rainbow](https://rubygems.org/gems/rainbow) Ruby gem to output to the command line interface a colorful quote, inspired by _cowsay_.